Flotype/now/doc/public/user_manual.md

 A `now` namespace similar to `everyone.now`.
 Actions to this namespace affect all users that are members of the group.
-For example, actions on 'fooGroup.now' from the above example affects all users in the group 'foo'.
+For example, actions on 'fooGroup.now' from the above example affect all users in the group 'foo'.

 ###.exclude([clientId1, clientId2, ... ])